AztecProtocol/aztec-v1-specification/README.md

 This mechanism enables smart contracts to issue transfer instructions on behalf of both users and other smart contracts, enabling zero-knowledge confidential dApps.

 ## ACE owner
-It should be noted that in upon deployment, the owner of the ACE will be a multi-signature wallet.
+It should be noted that upon deployment, the owner of the ACE will be a multi-signature wallet.
+The multi-sig wallet used is defined here: https://github.com/AztecProtocol/AZTEC/blob/develop/packages/protocol/contracts/MultiSig/MultiSigWalletWithTimeLock.sol

 # The key responsibilities of `ACE`